Nathan Healy

 If upfront cost is a concern, Palmetto’s LightReach solar lease removes that barrier entirely — Albany homeowners can go solar with no money down and start saving from day one, with payments starting around $92/month.

-With Palmetto’s LightReach lease, there’s no upfront cost.
-Your fixed monthly payment — around $92/month — is typically less than your current electric bill, meaning most Albany homeowners start saving from day one.
+For many Albany homeowners, solar is worth it financially — especially with electricity rates at 24.4¢/kWh, nearly 50% above the national average.
+With a lease through Palmetto’s LightReach program, there’s no upfront investment required.
+Your fixed monthly payment is typically less than your current electric bill, meaning you can start saving from day one.

-With Palmetto’s LightReach lease, Albany homeowners can go solar for no upfront cost.
-Palmetto owns the system and handles all installation, monitoring, maintenance, and includes a 90% Production Guarantee — all in one simple monthly payment.
-For a typical 8.50 kW system in Albany, that’s approximately $92/month.
+With Palmetto’s LightReach lease, Albany homeowners pay one simple monthly payment that covers the system, installation, monitoring, maintenance, and a 90% Production Guarantee — with no upfront cost.
+For a typical 8.50 kW system, the estimated monthly payment is approximately $92/month.